I wanted to share my journal and stream of thoughts from my eCPPT exam, and my successes/failures.

 As of 11am on the seventh day (~146 hours and 7 energy drinks in), I obtained root level access in the DMZ, thus completing the testing part of the exam.

-All that was left at this point was a bit more information (AND SCREENSHOT) gathering, and verifying that I found every vulnerability on the machines instead of just one.
+At this point, I just had to perform a bit more information (AND SCREENSHOT) gathering, and verifying that I found every vulnerability on the machines instead of just one.

 Then I had 7 days to write the report (had 99 pages of unformatted screenshots and notes at this point).